Pangpang-Studio/monoxide/README.md

 Please make sure you have the following installed on your machine:

-- A recent Rust toolchain.
+- A recent [Rust toolchain](https://rustup.rs) for most of the project.
+  - [`dx`](https://crates.io/crates/dioxus-cli) v0.7+ is recommended for
+    enabling live programming with `subsecond`-based hotpatching.
+    Whenever possible, use the same `dx` version as monoxide's `dioxus-devtools` dependency.
-- PNPM for font scripting, WebUI, etc.
+- PNPM for the JavaScript part of the project, namely the WebUI.

 ## Getting Started